Confirming Independent Status

 Marital Status

 Definition: Students who would otherwise be dependent but are married (not separated) or remarried as of the day the FAFSA is filed.
-Beginning with the 2024-2025 award year, students who are separated from their spouse (and are not otherwise dependent) should select "separated" on the FAFSA and will be considered dependent for aid purposes.
+Students who are separated from their spouse (and are not otherwise independent) should select “separated” and will be considered dependent students for FAFSA purposes

 Required Documentation